vandijkstef/wafs/README.md

 ### Saturday 17-2-2018
 Did some work on docs and reworked my UI toolkit to be more flexible.

+### Monday 19-2-2018
+Refactored the code, seperated the routes and all their logic from the app.

 ### ...
 Lets try some different templating methods using a basic list for the repos including the count of all commits